Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - The Guardians have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total two times.
+- In their previous 10 matchups with a total posted by oddsmakers, the Guardians and their opponents are 2-8-0 when it comes to hitting the over.

-- The Guardians are 3-1-0 against the runline over their past 10 contests (four of those contests had a spread listed by bookmakers).
-The average over/under established by oddsmakers in Cleveland's past seven contests has been 8, a stretch in which the Guardians and their opponents have gone under each time.
+- The Guardians have put together a 4-1-0 record against the runline over their previous 10 contests (oddsmakers set runlines in five of those contests).
+The average over/under established by sportsbooks in Cleveland's past eight games has been 8, a streak in which the Guardians and their opponents have gone under each time.

 Explore More About This Game